Bizum

 }

-As an alternative process you can submit generated paymentToken to your sever and then confirm payment on the server-side.
+As an alternative process you can submit generated paymentToken to your server and then confirm payment on the server-side.

 Before you go live